 Lauren’s Pick: Koko Head Botanical Garden, Hawaii Kai

 This one is definitely off the tourist trail.
 Koko Head Botanical Garden is a flat walk that leads through multiple gardens.
-There are plants back there that look like they're from another planet.
-Very cool!
+Some plants back there look like they’re from another planet, which is very cool!

 I think Dr. Seuss designed this tree.